Department of Sociology

 - University of Southern California

 Alumni outcomes data is based on the results of Hofstra’s annual Alumni Outcomes Survey and other reliable sources.
-Of the 1,508 undergraduate students who graduated between August 2017-May 2018, data was collected via surveys and other reliable sources resulting in knowledge about the outcomes for 83% of the 17-18 undergraduate alumni.
-Salary data is self-reported voluntarily by students and are based upon a 45% response rate for full-time employed undergraduate survey respondents.
-Salary figures only include annual base salary.
-They do not include bonus, commission or any other guaranteed compensation.
+Of the 1,508 undergraduate students who graduated between August 2017 and May 2018, data was collected via surveys and other reliable sources resulting in knowledge about the outcomes for 83% of the 2017-2018 undergraduate alumni.
+Salary data is self-reported voluntarily by students and is based upon a 45% response rate for full-time employed undergraduate survey respondents.
+Salary figures include only annual base salary.
+They do not include bonus, commission, or any other guaranteed compensation.

 Department of Sociology